 Given that Independent Contractors can consider themselves Sole Proprietors under the umbrella of business types; any person that is paid through 1099 is eligible for a business credit card.
 You really should consider opening one due to the benefits for business owners and to keep personal and business expenses separate.

-For example, an Uber or Lyft driver can apply for the American Express® Business Gold Card and earn 4x Membership Rewards points on the 2 categories where your business spent the most each billing cycle.
-See details below.
-An entrepreneur selling a product can earn 3X Points when purchasing advertising through social media and online search sites when using the Chase Ink Business Preferred Credit Card.
+For example, an Uber or Lyft driver can apply for the American Express® Business Gold Card and you will earn 4X Membership Rewards®points on the 2 categories where your business spends the most in each billing cycle from 6 categories:

-- Restaurants, including takeout and delivery
+- U.S. purchases at restaurants, including takeout and delivery

 What kinds of benefits are included with Small Business Credit Cards?